DirkEngels/dotenv-editor/IDEAS.md

 - Copy .env file to tmp file and ask before saving.

 ### Fixes
-- Displaying menu with items with depth > 2
 - Do not create a file called 1 (a bug)
-- Error when variable value containt spaces

 ### Improvements
 - Improve layout for menu list (more space)